MRLLLabs/Robinhood-TradeStock/README.md

 Step 6:

 In app.jsx line 48, I enter the ticker symbol to be used.
-Currently it's set to 'JJB'.
-If you want to test a different company, you can change the ticker symbol here.
+You'll have to look in the database and grab a ticker symbol that is created from the seeding of the data.

 Also, in server.js line 16, a random User Id is being chosen to test.
 If you'd like a specific user, you can change the id number here.